den-materials/api-intro/readme.md

 <!-- Model every single one of these then turn over to them to test -->

 ## Requirements
-The goal for the lab is to run the HTTP requests listed above on the Criminals resource.
+The goal for the lab is to run the HTTP requests listed above on the Cats resource.

-A basic starter code `criminals_api` has been included in this repo.
+A basic starter code `cats_api` has been included in this repo.
 You need to start this endpoint by doing the following:

 1. Clone this repo
-2. Navigate inside the `criminals_api` folder
+2. Navigate inside the `cats_api` folder
 3. Run `npm install` (installs dependencies)
 4. Run `mongod` (starts the database)
+  1. *Note: this will start a process that you should *not* stop.
+To continue, you should open a new tab.*
-5. Run `node seed.js` (adds criminal data)
+5. Run `node seed.js` (adds cat data)
 6. Run `node app.js` (starts the API)

 Open Postman, and execute all the requests on the address indicated by the final `node` command above.